Qalucas22/cypress-basico-v2/README.md

 ### Desktop

-Run `npm test` (or `npm t` for the short version) to run the test in headless mode.
+Run `npm test` (or `npm t` for the short version) to run the test in headless mode on a desaktop viewport.

-Or, run `npm run cy:open` to opem Cypress in interactive mode on a desktop.
+Or, run `npm run cy:open` to opem Cypress in interactive mode on a desktop viewport.

 ### Mobile